 Pre-Apprenticeship & Supportive Services Grant Program (PASS Program)

-The Pre-Apprenticeship & Supportive Services (PASS) Program exists to provide funding for specific supportive services and pre-apprenticeship training for females, minorities, and socially and economically disadvantaged individuals.
+The Pre-Apprenticeship & Supportive Services (PASS) Program provides funding for specific supportive services and pre-apprenticeship training for socially disadvantaged individuals.

 Pre-Apprenticeship Supportive Services Program